canalplus/rx-player/doc/api/Bitrate_Control/getMinVideoBitrate.md

 This limit can be further updated by calling the [setMinVideoBitrate](./setMinVideoBitrate.md) method.

 Note that this only affects adaptive strategies.
-Forcing the bitrate manually (for example by calling `setVideoBitrate`) bypass this limit completely.
+Forcing the quality manually (by calling `lockVideoRepresentations`) bypasses this limit completely.

 ## Syntax